limitlessloop/vets.gov-status/scripts/migration_status/VBMS.md

 ### ECSO / VAEC Detailed Migration Planning
 Task                                              | Status    | Comments (only if yellow or red)
 ------------                                      | --------- | -------------
-ISSO assigned                                      |       |
-Application workload and compute / network requirements documented           | Complete  |Confirm with Duane ITOPs (Chris) validates workload compute / network requirements                 |       | Confirmed RACI and roles (per the CONOPS)                 |       |
+ISSO assigned                                      |  Complete    | James Boring and Eguardo Rivera Application workload and compute / network requirements documented    | Complete  |Confirm with Duane ITOPs (Chris) validates workload compute / network requirements       |       | Unsure Confirmed RACI and roles                            | Green      | Gary and Duane are managing the four tracks; Gary is backup
-CSP selection criteria (analysis for AWS versus Azure)                 | Complete       | AWS Support contracts for application teams awarded (as needed) / resource onboarding completed (GFE, PIV, VA account set up, etc.) |    |   In progress?
+CSP selection criteria (analysis for AWS versus Azure)        | Complete       | AWS Support contracts for application teams awarded (as needed) / resource onboarding completed (GFE, PIV, VA account set up, etc.) |    |   Contract in process to support migration (9 month contract to be awarded)
 Cloud credits purchased (do not expire)                 | Complete   |
-ATO plan started (inherited controls, documentation, etc.) ; entered GRC tool (Risk Vision Working Group)  |       |
+ATO plan started (inherited controls, documentation, etc.) ; entered GRC tool (Risk Vision Working Group)  |  Complete     | ATO for production for 150; ATO for test not required
-Decommission plan completed (incl. contracting, security, etc.)           |       | important SLAs for applications defined and approved                 |       | Any SLAs in addition to AWS standard ones?
-SLAs for operations defined and approved with ITOPs                 |       |
+Decommission plan completed (incl. contracting, security, etc.)        |       |  not started SLAs for applications defined and approved                 | Complete      | SLAs with the business SLAs for operations defined and approved with ITOPs        |       |
 CSP accounts and sub accounts created                 |Complete       | Release agent identified or waiver                 |       |
 Sustainment organization identified                 |       |